She is not an AI assistant. She is the system that holds your family's life.

 - ✓Writes a warm personal message back to you after every brain dump

-- ✓Flags assumptions she made and asks clarifying questions
+- ✓Flags assumptions she made and invites clarification where needed

 - ✓Adjusts the plan when you talk to her with updates or changes